-The vertical shift is an easy way to move the image up and down without touching the cropping settings.
-There are 15 vertical settings that are shared between the input memories.
-The command format is:
+The vertical shift is an easy way to move the image up and down without changing the Input Sizing settings.
+There are 15 vertical settings that are shared between all input memories.
+Select the vertical shift setting and then the shift value.
+The command is:

-MENU ® Input ® Video Setup ® [Resolution] ® Size ® [Aspect ratio] ® Vert Shift ® OK
+MENU ® Input ® Video Setup ® [Resolution] ® Size ® [Aspect ratio] ® Vert Shift ®